Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Introduction

-To mitigate this distributional uncertainty around empirical distribution of observed data entries, we propose a novel \textbf{D}istributionally robust \textbf{R}egularized \textbf{I}mputer \textbf{O}bjective ($\objname$), which enables the model to hedge its predictions against worst-case distributional alignment within a Wasserstein ambiguity set centered at the empirical measures (Figure~\ref{fig:drio_framework}). $\objname$ acts as a regularizer that controls the trade-off between point-wise reconstruction accuracy and robustness of the imputer by minimizing the risk against an adversarial distribution that exploits the support bias of the observed data. $\objname$ is designed to be compatible with any deep imputer model backbone architecture, which enables various architectures to maintain their unique design advantages while enhancing their robustness to potentially biased data. \paragraph{Contribution.} Our main contributions are summarized as follows: \begin{enumerate}[label=(\roman*)] \item We are among the first to \textbf{formalize the non-stationary MTS imputation under distribution shifts} by explicitly addressing the distributional mismatch between observed data and the true data-generating process. \item We propose a novel distributionally robust regularizer ($\objname$) that \textbf{balances reconstruction accuracy and worst-case distributional shifts}.
-Moreover, we \textbf{derive a tractable dual formulation} (Theorem~\ref{thm:dual-formulation}) that reduces the infinite-dimensional optimization over measures to an adversarial search over samples. \item We \textbf{develop an efficient alternating optimization algorithm} (Algorithm~\ref{alg:dro_training}) that jointly updates adversarial trajectories and imputer parameters, enabling end-to-end training with flexible deep learning backbones. \item We provide extensive empirical evidence across 10 diverse real-world datasets showing that DRIO \textbf{achieves robust imputation performance under both MCAR and MNAR mechanisms at varying missing ratios} (10\%/50\%/90\%), reaching Pareto frontier between reconstruction accuracy and distributional alignment. \end{enumerate}
+\textbf{Contribution.} Our main contributions are summarized as follows: \begin{enumerate}[label=(\roman*)] \item We are among the first to \textbf{formalize the non-stationary MTS imputation under distribution shifts} by explicitly addressing the distributional mismatch between observed data and the true data-generating process. \item We propose a novel distributionally robust regularizer ($\objname$) that \textbf{balances reconstruction accuracy and worst-case distributional shifts}.
+Moreover, we \textbf{derive a tractable upper-bound surrogate} (Theorem~\ref{thm:dual-formulation} and Corollary~\ref{cor:fixed-gamma-drio}) that reduces the infinite-dimensional optimization over measures to an adversarial search over samples. \item We \textbf{develop an efficient alternating optimization algorithm} (\cref{alg:dro_training}) that jointly updates adversarial trajectories and imputer parameters, enabling end-to-end training with differentiable model backbones. \item We provide extensive empirical evidence across seven diverse real-world datasets showing that DRIO \textbf{achieves robust imputation and downstream forecasting performance under both MCAR and MNAR mechanisms at varying missing ratios} (10\%/50\%/90\%). \end{enumerate}